Babes In The Wood

 Paddy Ashdown becomes the new leader of the Social and Liberal Democrats on 29th July.

-The Education Reform Act introduces a national curriculum for all state schools in the UK.
+On the same day the Education Reform Act 1988 introduces a national curriculum for all state schools in England and Wales.

 |